JetBrains/fleet-sdk-gradle-plugin/README.md

 ## Gradle tasks

-Here is the list of tasks that the Fleet SDK Gradle plugin provide to your project:
+Here is the list of tasks that the JetBrains Fleet SDK Gradle plugin provide to your project:

 | Task name                 | Command                                                                                   | Description                                                                                                                  | Requires Marketplace Token       |
 |---------------------------|-------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------|----------------------------------|